There’s no denying it – the landscape of business has changed.

 In addition to focus, there are two other pillars that cultures of high performance exemplify.

 Engaging multiple sensory streams at once, or “hands-on” learning

-Any place a culture of innovation exists, their workplace will exhibit heightened levels of passion, novelty, complexity, unpredictability, and risk.
+Any place a culture of innovation exists, the workplace will exhibit heightened levels of passion, novelty, complexity, unpredictability, and risk.

-In addition to these five flow triggers that spark the Deep Now, there are many other environmental, psychological, social and creative strategies for engineering a culture of innovation in the workplace.
+In addition to these five flow triggers that spark the Deep Now, there are many other environmental, psychological, social, and creative strategies for engineering culture of innovation in the workplace.

 Recent studies have discovered that most employees spend 5% of their work-life in flow without even realizing it.

 By designing a workplace environment that utilizes these triggers, employers can increase that rate from 5% to 20% and, in doing so, double overall workplace productivity.

 As long as they do so with one mental model in mind;